denniscual/restatum/README.md

   - simple and uses hooks for consuming your state.
   - uses same approach like `React.useState` and `React.useReducer`.
   - having multiple stores instead of giant single store can make your App more performant.
-  - wraps your React tree to distinguish what Components are accessing the stores.
+  - more explicit via using `React.Context` to distinguish what Components can access the stores.

 ## Recipes

 ### Reducer sample
-Above, we uses `React.useState` approach.
+Above, we used `React.useState` approach.
 This is the simple form of managing your state with restatum.
 If you want to manage your state just like `React.useReducer`, then pass a `reducer` method to a store configuration.